-In this tutorial we will cover how to recreate a simple photographic lighting studio setup that can be used for lighting and rendering all manner of objects.
-We will use a combination of Arnold area quad lights and HDR maps for creating realistic glossy reflections in the scene.
-The HDR maps will provide rich glossy reflections in the surface of any model that sits in front of it and will add to the photo-realism of the final render.
+In this tutorial, we will cover how to recreate a simple photographic lighting studio setup that can be used for lighting and render all manner of objects.
+We will use a combination of Arnold area quad lights and HDR maps for creating realistic specular reflections in the scene.
+The HDR maps will provide rich specular reflections in the surface of any model that sits in front of it and will add to the photo-realism of the final render.

 |The scene file can be downloaded here.|

-The scene consists of a curved backdrop with a floor plane and one plane on either side with a dark grey Ai Standard shader assigned to both of them.
+The scene consists of a curved backdrop with a floor plane and one plane on either side with a dark gray Standard Surface shader assigned to both of them.

 - Create an Arnold area light for each of the three lights - top, left and right.
 These will represent large soft boxes as used in a photographic studio.